 Equality is nothing but prohibiting inequality and discrimination of any type.
 Articles 14 to 18 of the Constitution deal with the

 importance of Right to equality in India.

 Article 14 says no person shall be deprived of his right to equality before law or equal protection of law.
 Equality before law

 implies that there must be a single law for the entire country.
 All the persons are subjected to the same law.

-of their rank and status for
+of their rank and status for their omissions and commissions.
 However, there are certain exceptions to the Equality before law in India like President,

 Article 14 provides for classifying the people while applying the law but there will not be any class legislation.
 That is there will be an equal